srikumarks/Synth.jl/docs/src/design.md

 optimizations.
 Mostly, you as a user don't need to think about these optimizations.

-!!! note "Dynamic signals"
-    Some signals such as [`Synth.scheduler`](@ref) compose signals that are specified dynamically and therefore cannot completely produce inlined `value` implementations.
-Therefore there will be one step of dynamic dispatch happening within a scheduler's `value` implementation.
-However, since the dispatch is to another `value` method invocation (or `done`), and the type of the signal being dispatched for becomes known at that dynamic point, a compiled version of that entire call sub-tree will be used.
-A small number of such dynamic dispatched per `value` call therefore pose no threat to performance.

 !!! note "Compilation cost"
     What this package relies on is Julia's type specializing just-ahead-of-time compiler.
 This compilation pass can take a noticeable amount of time for